Tua Tagovailoa concussion controversy: Aftermath and response

 In the post-game conference, Dolphins head coach Mike McDaniel reported that Tagovailoa was in "good spirits" but refrained from speculating about future implications.
-McDaniel emphasized a day-by-day approach to evaluation, stating that timeline considerations were secondary to the immediate welfare of his player.
-The coach later addressed questions about Tagovailoa's safety to continue playing football by deferring to medical expertise and appropriate evaluation procedures.
+McDaniel emphasized a day-by-day approach to evaluation, stating that timeline considerations were secondary to Tagovailoa's immediate welfare.
+McDaniel later addressed questions about Tagovailoa's safety to continue playing football by deferring to medical expertise and appropriate evaluation procedures.